Chriz97/IT-Infrastructure/README.md

 # IT-Infrastructure

-This repository, **IT-Infrastructure**, is a collection of scripts, configuration files, and manuals designed for managing Linux and Windows systems.
-The content is organized into folders, each covering a specific area of IT infrastructure, making it easy to find and use relevant scripts or configurations.
+## Overview

+**IT-Infrastructure** is a Linux-focused repository containing scripts, configuration files, and documentation for **system administration, automation, networking, storage, and security**.

+The repository serves as a **practical toolkit and reference** for managing Linux systems in real-world environments.
+Content is organized by topic, with each directory focusing on a specific infrastructure domain.

 ---

-## **Folder Structure**
+## Repository Structure

+### 📁 Administration
+- General administrative scripts for Linux systems.
+- Includes utilities such as NFS service toggling and system-level helper scripts.

 ---

-### **Bash**
-- A collection of Bash scripts for automating tasks in Linux environments.
-- Covers topics like file operations, networking, variables, loops, functions, and user management.

-### **Docker_Kubernetes**
+### 📁 Ansible
+- Configuration and resources for Ansible-based automation.
+- Includes:
+  - `ansible.conf`
-- Resources for containerization and orchestration.
+  - Foundational setup for future playbooks and roles.
-- Includes installation guides for Docker on RHEL-based distributions and essential Kubernetes commands for managing clusters.

 ---

-### **Linux_Automation_with_Python**
+### 📁 Backup
-- Python scripts for automating tasks in Linux environments.
+- Scripts related to backup and recovery operations.
-- Includes examples for system updates, file operations, and process automation.
+- Includes automation for GitLab backups and infrastructure data protection.

 ---

-### **Linux_Commands**
+### 📁 Linux-Package-Management
-- Scripts and manuals covering both basic and advanced Linux commands.
+- Scripts and references for managing software packages on Linux systems.
-- Topics range from file management and networking to system monitoring and diagnostics.
+- Focuses on:
+  - `dnf`
+  - `rpm`
+- Covers installation, updates, troubleshooting, and package maintenance.

 ---

-### **Linux_Firewall**
+### 📁 Linux-Storage
-- Contains scripts for configuring firewalls on Linux systems.
-- Includes `firewalld` for RHEL-based systems and `ufw` for Ubuntu or Arch Linux.
+- Storage management scripts and examples.
+- Includes:
+  - LVM logical volume creation
+  - Mounting and managing Linux storage devices

 ---

-### **Linux_Kernel**
+### 📁 Linux_Automation_with_Python
-- Resources for working with the Linux kernel.
+- Python-based automation for Linux administration tasks.
-- Includes commands for downloading, compiling, and managing kernel versions.
+- Includes scripts focused on:
+  - Security automation
+  - System-level operations
+  - Administrative tooling written in Python

 ---

-### **Linux_Package_Management**
+### 📁 Linux_Commands
-- Scripts for managing packages on Linux distributions.
-- Covers tools like `dnf` or  `rpm` for installing, updating, troubleshooting, and removing software.
+- Documentation and scripts covering commonly used Linux commands.
+- Includes both basic and advanced examples for:
+  - File management
+  - User and group administration
+  - Archiving and system utilities

 ---

-### **Networking**
+### 📁 Linux_Firewall
-- Resources for network management and diagnostics.
-- Covers tools like `nmcli`, `ping`, `traceroute`, and basic networking configurations for Linux systems.
+- Firewall configuration and management for Linux systems.
-- In addition Network Protocols like TCP, QUIC and ARP are covered in a server/client configuration.
+- Covers:
+  - `ufw` (including Arch Linux configuration)
+  - Firewall best practices for securing Linux hosts

 ---

-### **PowerShell**
+### 📁 Linux_Kernel
-- PowerShell scripts for managing Windows systems.
-- Includes basic scripts for variables, loops, and advanced commands for system administration.
+- Resources related to Linux kernel management.
+- Includes:
+  - Kernel compilation and version management
+  - Kernel-related operational references

 ---

-### **SSH**
+### 📁 NFS
-- A collection of SSH-related commands and scripts.
-- Includes examples for generating SSH keys, configuring key-based authentication, and securing SSH access.
+- Network File System (NFS) related scripts and utilities.
+- Includes:
+  - Scripts for enabling and disabling NFS services
+  - NFS administrative helpers

 ---

+### 📁 Networking
+- Networking tools, scripts, and references for Linux systems.
+- Includes:
+  - Network diagnostics
+  - `tcpdump` usage examples
+  - Core networking concepts and tooling

+---

+### 📁 Nginx
+- Configuration examples and supporting files for Nginx.
+- Focused on:
+  - Web server configuration
+  - Reverse proxy and service integration scenarios

+---

+### 📁 SELinux
+- Scripts and tests related to SELinux.
+- Includes:
+  - SELinux violation testing
+  - Policy and enforcement behavior exploration

+---

+### 📁 SSH
+- SSH-related scripts and configurations.
+- Includes:
+  - SSH key generation scripts
+  - Secure access configuration and best practices

+---

+### 📁 Systemctl
+- Custom scripts and examples for managing services with `systemctl`.
+- Includes:
+  - Service control helpers
+  - Systemd operational scripts

+---

+## Purpose of This Repository

+- Provide **practical Linux system administration tooling**
+- Serve as a **personal and professional reference**
+- Support **automation, security, and operational best practices**
+- Act as a foundation for expanding infrastructure and security workflows

+---

-## **License**
+## License

-This repository is licensed under the MIT License.
-Contributions and feedback are welcome.
+This repository is licensed under the **MIT License**.

+Contributions, suggestions, and feedback are welcome.